Linus Fernandes

 _______________________________________________________

-The lack of seasoned professionals in the industry and the pre-dominance of young professionals is the cause of this malaise.
+Lack of seasoned professionals in the industry and pre-dominance of young professionals is the cause of this malaise.

 Just another ugly facet of the celebrated success story.